k0nsl/k0nsl_blog/_posts/2012-10-19-my-bump-with-piracetam.md

 This may have been revised now, though.
 I don't know.

-My friends told me they thought I became much more boring, that's to say I probably became much more focused and concentrated than I was earlier <strong>-</strong> because prior to me getting older and wiser, impulse often dictated my actions, unfortunately.
+My friends told me they thought I had became much more boring after I had began taking the supplement, that's to say I probably became much more focused and concentrated on what I was doing, then I was earlier, because prior to me getting older and wiser, impulse often dictated my actions.
+Unfortunately.

 As for that company I mentioned earlier, for giggles, I looked up if they were still in business.
 They sure are.
 That's funny, I actually didn't anticipate that <img class="wpml_ico" src="https://k0nsl.org/blog/wp-content/plugins/wp-monalisa/icons/icon_eh.gif" alt="" />